shohey1226/Graph-D3/README.md

 # DESCRIPTION

-Graph::D3 is a moudle to covert Graph object to the format which is used in d3.js(http://d3js.org/).
+Graph::D3 is a module to convert Graph object to the format which is used in d3.js(http://d3js.org/).
 This module simply supports node-edge graph in the example.

 # METHODS